Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Results

-[13] The analytical corpus comprises 6,833 emails from the inbox of a central CITF Databank coordinator, spanning correspondence with 100 participating studies from February 2021 to September 2025, involving 491 unique senders.
+[15] The analytical corpus comprises 6,833 emails from the inbox of the central CITF Databank coordinator, spanning correspondence with 100 participating studies from February 2021 to September 2025, involving 491 unique senders.
 NMF identified 14 topics organized into four thematic categories.
-The 14 topics identified by the model and their five most characteristic terms are shown in Figure 2.
-The x-axis reflects each term’s NMF component weight, a non-negative score indicating the strength of association between that term and the topic, derived from the factorization of the Term Frequency-Inverse Document Frequency (TF-IDF) matrix.
+The 14 topics, their five most characteristic terms, and their LLM-assisted labels are shown in Figure 2; the thematic groupings and topic descriptions are shown in Figure 3.
+The x-axis of Figure 2 reflects each term’s NMF component weight, a non-negative score indicating the strength of association between that term and the topic, derived from the factorization of the Term Frequency-Inverse Document Frequency (TF-IDF) matrix.
 Higher scores indicate terms that are more strongly and distinctively associated with that topic relative to others in the vocabulary.

 Figure 3: LLM-assisted labels, thematic groupings, and descriptions for the 14 NMF topics.